-Today, I will show you how to tell if an onion is bad.
 Using fresh onions is essential to get as much of the peppery, spicy flavors as you can, along with the crunchy, tender texture.
-This in-depth guide will help ensure you get the most from this aromatic flavoring!
+However, if you’re new to cooking, you might find it a bit challenging when to call a bad or good onion.

 And, if you want to test the theory, you can use your fresh onions in my Cucumber And Onion Salad!